xpack-dev-tools/openocd-xpack/README-RELEASE.md

   possibly adjust `.npmignore`
 - `npm version 0.11.0-3.1`; the first 5 numbers are the same as the GitHub release; the sixth number is the npm specific version
-- push the `xpack-develop` branch to GitHub
-- the tags should have beed pushed by the `postversion` script;
+- the commits and the tag should have beed pushed by the `postversion` script;
-  if not, push the tags with `git push origin --tags`
+  if not, push them with `git push origin --tags`
 - `npm publish --tag next` (use `--access public` when publishing for the first time)